-- · Simplified scenario: two perfect processes with unreliable channel - Need to reach agreement on a 1 bit message - Two Generals Problem: Two armies waiting to attack - Each army coordinates with a messenger - Messenger can be captured by the hostile army - Can generals reach agreement? - Property: Two perfect process can never reach agreement in presence of unreliable channel - Concept of Common knowledge - Byzantine generals problem: Can N generals reach agreement with a perfect channel? - M generals out of N may be traitors
+- Simplified scenario: two perfect processes with unreliable channel - Need to reach agreement on a 1 bit message - Two army problem: Two armies waiting to attack - Each army coordinates with a messenger - Messenger can be captured by the hostile army - Can generals reach agreement? - Property: Two perfect process can never reach agreement in presence of unreliable channel - Byzantine generals problem: Can N generals reach agreement with a perfect channel? - M generals out of N may be traitors c) The vectors that each general receives in step 3.
+Computer Science CS677: Distributed OS